ajthor/symbolic-controls-toolbox/DEVELOPMENT.md

 ## CMake

 CMake is used in order to build the library.
+The versatility of CMake allows us to provide a sufficiently complex build environment without the maintenance issues associated with a single Makefile.

 ## Directory Structure

 The library is organized by module.
 Each module contains code relevant to a specific functionality available in the library.
 On a basic level, the core C++ classes are contained in the [`models`](https://github.com/ajthor/symbolic-controls-toolbox/tree/master/models) directory, while the functionality which works with these models resides in the appropriate directories at the top level.

+An example of the modular directory structure is given by the following directory structure.

 ```shell
 top